 Patent drawing of a computer, keyboard and mouse with diagram labels and the text 'NOW IS THE TIME FOB' shown on the screen

-Douglas Engelbart issued U.S. patent no. 3,541,541 for " X-Y position indicator for a display system," also known as the computer mouse.
+Douglas Engelbart receives U.S. patent no. 3,541,541 for " X-Y position indicator for a display system," also known as the computer mouse.

 Patent drawing of a Nike shoe with the waffle tread design

-William Bowerman issued U.S. patent no. 3,793,750 for "Athletic shoe for artificial turf."
+William Bowerman receives U.S. patent no. 3,793,750 for "Athletic shoe for artificial turf."
 The shoe’s "waffle" indentations provide improved grip and become a common feature in sneaker design.

 Gold coin bearing the seal of the Patent and Trademark Office

 The Patent Office is renamed the United States Patent and Trademark Office.

 Robert Mendenhall receives U.S. patent no. 4,000,000 for a "process for recycling asphalt-aggregate compositions."